prernasharma888/weatherPrediction/README.md

-# Weather_show
+# Weather_Prediction
-Made the Weather Show using the openweather API .
+Made the Weather Prediction using the openweather API .
-Here, The Weather Show is the example of integration of an API with the website.
+Here, The Weather Prediction is the example of integration of an API with the website.
 Technologies we used to make this Integration Successfully are:
 👉HTML
 👉CSS